GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     ### Get the Form Recognizer keys and endpoint

-    1. Navigate to the Form Recognizer resource.
+    1. Navigate from the Azure Portal to to the **Form Recognizer** resource you created earlier.
     2. Select **Keys and Endpoint** on the left hand panel.
 Copy the key and endpoint into the configuration file.

-    Now you will obtain our storage blob container's URI by creating a Shared Access Signature.

     <a id ="sig"></a>
     ### Create a Shared Access Signature

-    Navigate to the [Azure portal](https://portal.azure.com/) and select your recently created Storage Account.
+    Now you will obtain our storage blob container's URI by creating a Shared Access Signature.

+    1. Navigate from the Azure Portal to your resources.
 From the main menu of your Storage Account, navigate to **Storage Explorer**, select **BLOB CONTAINERS**, and right click on the container **sampleforms**.

     ![Visual of how to get shared access signature.](../20-custom-form/shared_access_sig.jpg)

-    Select **Get Shared Access Signature**.
+    2. Select **Get Shared Access Signature**.
 Then use the following configurations:

     - Access Policy: (none)
     - Start time: *leave as is for this exercise*